 #3.
 Invest With Betterment

-In basic terms, you open a free account and then choose a goal.
+In basic terms, you open an account and then choose a goal.
 This can be to buy a house, fund your retirement, save for your kid’s college or just plain investing.

 Based on your goal and the time until you reach your goal, Betterment will assign a portfolio with an asset allocation for you.

 Once you have everything picked out, you link your checking account and the amount you want to invest each month and you are done.

 Betterment will invest the money each month, reinvest any dividends, rebalance your portfolio and perform any tax-loss harvesting for you.

 This is why they are considered a robo-advisor.
 Everything is done for you, like a robot.